jspinak/brobot/docs/docs/03-core-library/guides/configuration-migration.md

 ## Overview

-Starting with Brobot 1.1.0, the framework uses Spring's property-based configuration instead of static fields.
+**IMPORTANT: FrameworkSettings has been completely removed.** Brobot now exclusively uses Spring's property-based configuration via `BrobotProperties`.
 This guide helps you migrate from the old `FrameworkSettings` approach to the new configuration system.

 ## What's Changed